 Though the value of a redemption option ultimately lies in the eye of a beholder, there are certainly some preferable – and some unrecommended – ways to redeem your points.

-As you can see from values in the chart below, signing up for a premium rewards card (Sapphire Preferred, Sapphire Reserve or Ink Business Preferred) and redeeming your points for travel is generally the best way to go with your Ultimate Rewards points.
+As you can see from values in the chart below, signing up for a premium rewards card (Chase Sapphire Preferred Card, Chase Sapphire Reserve or Ink Business Preferred Credit Card) and redeeming your points for travel is generally the best way to go with your Ultimate Rewards points.

 Chase Ultimate Rewards redemption options